-Belcourt, Singh, Snell, Morris (2020).
-Managing Human Resources, Ninth Canadian Edition, Nelson Education, Toronto.
-ISBN-13: 9780176798055
+Belcourt, Singh, Snell, Morris (2023).
+Managing Human Resources, Tenth Canadian Edition, Nelson Education, Toronto.
+ISBN 9780176945459 (Older edition is also good to use).

 Course Website: I will use eClass to teach this course and facilitate communication among students and myself.
 Note that eClass will be the only venue to download lecture slides, find up-to-date notices about the course, and retrieve your course grades.
 Please check the site, as well as your yorku email regularly.
 You can log on to the course through https://eclass.yorku.ca